petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 Perform the following steps to download a backup (consisting of both the database and data volume) of the DXP instance currently running in your `prd` environment:

-1. Log in to the [Liferay Cloud console](https://console.liferay.cloud/login).
+1. Log in to the [Cloud console](https://console.liferay.cloud/login).

 1. Navigate to your production environment, then select _Backups_ from the menu.